CloudyTabzy/QRemeshify-rs/README.md

 ## Usage

-QRemeshify can be accessed from the 3D View N-Panel (Press `N` in 3D View) while in Object mode.
+QRemeshify can be accessed from the 3D View N-Panel (Press `N` in 3D View) while only in Object mode.

 **Tip:** Save often!
-Remeshing time depends on mesh complexity.
+Remeshing time depends on mesh complexity, even with optimization.

 ## Settings